-- 37.3.1 If the delivery is not a No ball, the striker is out Obstructing the field if wilful obstruction or distraction by either batter prevents the striker being out caught. - 37.3.2 Clause 37.3.1 shall apply even if an obstruction is caused by the striker in lawfully guarding his wicket under the provision of Clause 34.3 (Ball lawfully struck more than once). - 37.3.3 If an obstruction or distraction takes place from a No ball then the batter who caused the obstruction or distraction will be out Obstructing the field.
+- 37.3.1 If the delivery is not a No ball, the striker is out Obstructing the field should if wilful obstruction or distraction by either batter prevent a catch prevents the striker being out caught. completed.
+This - 37.3.2 Clause 37.3.1 shall apply even though the if an obstruction is caused by the striker in lawfully guarding his wicket under the provision of clause Clause 34.3 (Ball lawfully struck more than once). - 37.3.3 If an obstruction or distraction takes place from a No ball then the batter who caused the obstruction or distraction will be out Obstructing the field.